codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

   cd src/Stratis.SmartContracts.Tools.Sct

 You are now going to validate the auction smart contract and request to see its byte code.
 When you begin writing your own smart contracts, you will also carry out this step for them before you deploy.
 Right click on your Auction.cs file tab in Visual Studio and click ‘Copy Path’.
-Then, back on the command line, use SCTs validate command:
+Then, back on the command line, use the ``sct validate`` command:

 ::